top of page

 Even if you brush and floss your teeth faithfully, it is important that you have your teeth professionally cleaned on a regular basis.
 It's because over time they tend to build up a layer of plaque, a sticky bacteria-rich film and hard deposits called tartar, or calculus that is very difficult to remove without special tools.
 When these deposits remain on the tooth surfaces or below the gum line, they provide ideal conditions for bacteria to grow and multiply.
 The acids produced by some bacteria cause tooth decay and gum disease; if left uncontrolled, this can lead to inflammation and infection of the gums.

-The tooth cleaning is called prophylaxis, from the Greek word meaning to protect or guard against.
+The teeth cleaning is called prophylaxis, from the Greek word meaning to protect or guard against.
 The focus is on preventing tooth decay and gum disease.
 Prophy is performed in conjunction with a routine dental examination.
 While your teeth are being cleaned, it's also a good opportunity to take a close look at your oral health in general and check for a few specific problems.

-Teeth cleaning is often performed by a dental hygienist, a highly trained technician who uses a special set of tools designed just for this purpose.
+Prophylaxis is often performed by a dental hygienist, a highly trained technician who uses a special set of tools designed just for this purpose.
 The dental hygienist will do an oral examination to evaluate the health of your oral tissues.
 Then the cleaning will take place using either a Cavitron or hand scalers to remove the plaque and calculus from the tooth surfaces.
 The ultrasonic scaler is a hand-held tool with a tiny tip that vibrates at a very high frequency.
 Hardened deposits are broken up by the rapid movement of the tip, which does not damage the tooth.
 Some hygienists prefer scalers/curettes, which are hand-held instruments that are curved and tapered to fit around and in between the teeth.
 If your teeth are sensitive, using hand-held instruments may be more comfortable for a professional cleaning.
 Finally, your teeth are polished with a low-speed rotary brush fitted with a soft rubber tip.
 A slightly gritty, toothpaste-like gel is applied, and the tip spins around and polishes the teeth, making them smooth and shiny.

 If your gums are irritated due to bacterial buildup, they may become sore or bleed slightly during the cleaning.
 You can prevent this from happening in the future with oral hygiene you perform at homes such as improved flossing techniques or special mouth rinses; it might also indicate that you need more frequent in-office prophys.
 This type of regular maintenance will help you avoid more involved dental procedures down the road and it will give you the best chance of keeping your teeth for life!